stefanjudis/grunt-photobox/README.md

 /opt/local/bin/composite
 ```

+**NOTE: This option is not supported anymore since version 0.6.0.
+If you want to use ImageMagick set it via `options.template`.**

-#### options.highlightColor !deprecated since version 0.5.0
+#### options.highlightColor !deprecated only for ImageMagick Template since version 0.5.0
 Type: `String`

-Default value: `crimson`
+Default value: `#ff0000`

+**NOTE: This option is not supported for ImageMagick anymore since version 0.5.0.**

-If you switched on the usage of ImageMagick you have got the possibility to set the highlight color for the generated diff images to make it fit for your project.
-Choose a color of this [list](http://www.imagemagick.org/script/color.php).
+If you switched on the usage of Canvas you have got the possibility to set the highlight color for the generated diff images to make it fit for your project.

+Unfortunately I had to drop the color feature for ImageMagick, because the `compare` method does not fit the needs of Photobox and I had to switch to `composite`, which does not support any diff color.

+But setting this option for Canvas mode is fine. :)

-**NOTE: This option is not supported anymore since version 0.5.0.**
+**NOTE: This option is not supported for ImageMagick anymore since version 0.5.0.**

 ### Usage Examples